 On this course you will:

-- Develop experimental and practical skills and associated skills in design of investigations, data collection, analysis and reporting;
+- develop experimental and practical skills and associated skills in design of investigations, data collection, analysis and reporting; and

 You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules each year as outlined.

-In Year One, you will gain a strong foundation in the core areas of the biological sciences.
-You will be introduced to fundamental principles and concepts in food science and associated disciplines and start to integrate your acquired knowledge from the different disciplines.
+- Be introduced to fundamental principles and concepts in food science and associated disciplines (e. biology, biochemistry, sustainability and nutrition) and start to integrate your acquired knowledge from the different disciplines.

 - Sustainable Food Systems